igutekunst/lol-pandora/README.md

 ============
 sox, or another command line tool that can play mp3s

+Python 3.
+Python 2.7 wil not work.
+The pandora client doesn't support it, and it's more than a trivial change to add support for Python 2.7

 Currently the play program from the sox package is the best.

 `` apt-get install sox``